NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 # Running R on one of the network servers using putty!

+Many of the NEFSC servers have Rstudio that is accessible by browser.
+Sometimes, you will want to R directly directly.
+This will help you do that.

 This is adapted from Liz Brooks's powerpoint documentation, in which she has collected wisdom from David Hiltz

 Please help make this a valuable up-to-date resource.
 To add your knowledge:
 1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) - It's in the top right of github.
 1. Make your changes  - click the file you want to edit and then the little pencil on the right side.  ![Here's a picture](/images/fork_edit.jpg)
 1. [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) so the changes get into the document.

 # Part 1 - Download and Install Putty